 Some overseas buyers purchase without a mortgage, but it is possible to obtain finance to buy a home.
 Spanish and international banks offer mortgages; some offer specific deals for expats from certain countries.

 As an overseas buyer, you may find you can only borrow at a lower loan-to-value (LTV) rate than Spanish residents, meaning you’ll need a bigger deposit.
 Spanish residents can generally borrow up to 80% of the property’s assessed value, but non-residents might be limited to 60–70% LTV, depending on the mortgage type.

 Any debt tied to a property is transferred to the new owner when sold in Spain.
 This means it is critically important to ensure that there are no debts attached to the property or that if there are, they are covered by the terms of the contract.

 As it is easy for foreigners to buy property in Spain, many websites and estate agents cater to almost every language and nationality.

-It is possible to buy a home before you arrive and move in directly.
+Buying a home before you arrive and moving in directly is possible.
 However, this naturally comes with risks.
 You should view the property you are considering and don’t cut corners on the process, even if this means spending some weeks in a hotel when you arrive: